lisp-docs/cl-language-reference/docs/chap-15/bf-c-dictionary/_adjust-array_function.md

 B and C might be the same.
-The contents of B do not appear in A afterward unless such contents also happen to be in C If *displaced-index-offset* is not supplied in the <ClLinks  term={"adjust-array"}><b>adjust-array</b></ClLinks> call, it defaults to zero; the old offset into B is not retained.
+The contents of B do not appear in A afterward unless such contents also happen to be in C If *displaced-index-offset* is not supplied in the <DictionaryLink styled={true} term={"adjust-array"}><b>adjust-array</b></DictionaryLink> call, it defaults to zero; the old offset into B is not retained.